ByteHamster/SicHash/README.md

 A (Minimum) Perfect Hash Function based on irregular cuckoo hashing, retrieval, and overloading.

-This repository contains the source code and our reproducibility artifacts for SicHash.
+This folder contains the source code and our reproducibility artifacts for SicHash (ALENEX submission number 9401).
 Due to the plethora of dependencies required by our competitors, we provide an easy to use Docker image to quickly reproduce our results.
 Alternatively, you can look at the `Dockerfile` to see all libraries, tools, and commands necessary to compile SicHash and its competitors.